AdguardTeam/AGLint/README.md

 - [`aglint:recommended`](https://github.com/AdguardTeam/AGLint/blob/master/src/linter/config-presets/aglint-recommended.ts): a set of recommended rules that are enabled by default.
 It is enough to use this preset in most cases.
 - [`aglint:all`](https://github.com/AdguardTeam/AGLint/blob/master/src/linter/config-presets/aglint-all.ts): a set of **all** rules that are available in the linter.
 This option maybe too strict for most projects.

-> **Note:** We are planning to add more presets in the future, and also allow users to create their own presets, but currently it is not possible.
+> **Note**: We are planning to add more presets in the future, and also allow users to create their own presets, but currently it is not possible.

 ### Default configuration file